St Lawrence Ground: Lime tree

 The playing surface of most cricket grounds are devoid of any trees or shrubs.
 The St Lawrence Ground was an exception: when the ground opened in 1847 it was laid out around a pre-existing lime tree, which was then about 40 years old.
 The presence of a tree within the playing area required special local rules.
 Shots that touched the tree were counted as a four, even if they ricocheted and cleared the boundary rope, and no batsman could be out caught off a rebound.
 Only four cricketers are known to have hit the ball over the tree to score a six: Arthur 'Jacko' Watson of Sussex in 1925, the West Indies' Learie Constantine in 1928, Middlesex's Jim Smith in 1939, and Kent's Carl Hooper in 1992.
 (Note: When the tree fell in 2005 most reports mentioned only Constantine, Smith and Hooper.
 Frank Keating's article in The Guardian, however, mentions that Jacko Watson was the first.)

-The tree was diagnosed with fungal heart rot in the 1990s, so was pollarded to encourage new growth.
+The tree was diagnosed with fungal heart rot in the 1990s, so it was pollarded to encourage new growth.
 This reduced the height from over 120 ft to around 90 ft.
-On 7 January 2005 high winds caused the trunk to snap in two, killing the 200-year-old tree and leaving a 7 ft stump.
+On 7 January 2005, high winds caused the trunk to snap in two, killing the 200-year-old tree and leaving a 7 ft stump.
 Wood from the dead tree was made into mementos and sold to supporters.

 A new lime tree was planted outside the playing area in 1999 by EW Swanton, with plans to use it as a replacement.
 The club moved it within the playing area on 8 March 2005, though it was then less than 6 ft in height.
 Redevelopment of the north side of the ground in 2017 forced the boundary to be brought forward, so it is no longer possible for the tree to be part of the playing area.